 The Virginia National Guard State Tuition Assistance Program is available to Virginia National Guard members and funds 100% of tuition expenses after all Federal Tuition Assistance benefits have been used.

-Good at any Virginia state school, this benefit can be used concurrently with the GI Bill, and when receiving this tuition assistance Guard members are charged at the in-state tuition rate.
+Good at any Virginia state school, this benefit can be used concurrently with the GI Bill, and when receiving this tuition assistance, Guard members are charged at the in-state tuition rate.
 There is also a textbook stipend.

-State Employment
+State Employment for Veterans in Virginia

-The Virginia Employment Commission features job referral and placement services for qualifying veterans and qualifying spouses, and offers them preference where such services are offered to non-veterans.
+The Virginia Employment Commission features job referral and placement services for qualifying veterans and qualifying spouses, and offers them preference where such services are offered to nonveterans.

 The Virginia Board of Workforce Development offers job transition services including resume building, career transition skills assessment by military occupation specialty, and job services/career placement help.

-Military Medics and Corpsmen (MMAC) Program
+Military Medics and Corpsmen Program

-The Virginia Military Medics and Corpsmen (MMAC) Program offers job placement services for qualifying veterans working in certain healthcare fields.
-This program does not provide licensure or certification, but is intended to help qualifying veterans while they work towards those certifications that allow them to continue using their healthcare skills in the civilian healthcare sector.
+This program does not provide licensure or certification, but is intended to help qualifying veterans while they work toward those certifications allowing them to continue using their health-care skills in the civilian health-care sector.
 Veterans must apply for this program through the Virginia Department of Veterans Services.

 Virginia Values Veterans (V3)

 V3 educates and trains employers throughout Virginia to help employers connect with these personnel assets to maximize the productivity of their workforce.
-V3 is committed to assisting employers recruit, hire, train, and retain Veterans.
+V3 is committed to assisting employers recruit, hire, train, and retain veterans.

 Virginia Veteran Housing Benefits